Dentistry, DDS Program

 - Dental Admission Test completed within 2 years of admission

 - A minimum of 50 hours of dental practice observation/shadowing

-- Three letters of reference including: Spiritual leader, science professor or pre–professional committee and employer
+- Three letters of reference including: Spiritual leader,employer or professional, pre–professional committee or science professor

 - A formal interview (by invitation only)